datanav/docs/technical/powerofficego-tripletex.rst

 -----------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a Tripletex Department must be established.

-A new Tripletex Department will be created from a Powerofficego Customers if it is connected to a Powerofficego Employee, Employees, or Contactperson that is synchronized into Tripletex.
+A new Tripletex Department will be created from a Powerofficego Customers if it is connected to a Powerofficego Employee, Employees, Contactperson, or Customers-person that is synchronized into Tripletex.

 Once a link between a Powerofficego Customers and a Tripletex Department is established, it will keep in sync between the two systems, regardless of where it is edited.